EXHIBITIONS

 Woodland Gestures, a collaborative exhibition by Lara Felsing and David McGregor, invites connection with the complexity of Alberta’s forest ecosystems.
 Centered on generative interactions with the land, the work reflects each artist’s distinct approach to gathering.
 Through attentive presence, the artists express a shared kincentric relationship with the natural world and a deep care for the places they inhabit and explore.

-Alberta Craft Council: Craft Perspectives
+Alberta Craft Council: Woodland Gestures

 In this final exhibition marking the Art Gallery of Alberta’s 100th anniversary, fourteen Alberta artists consider collective and individual futures while reflecting on two interrelated questions: What can we hold onto?
 And What will we leave behind?
 This exhibition considers what we need, what we don’t, what is possible to maintain and the marks and legacies we leave.
 Organized by the Art Gallery of Alberta and curated by Lindsey Sharman.